terwer/siyuan-plugin-publisher/README.md

   After the installation is complete, find the ✈️ icon on the top right toolbar, click the menu, and follow the corresponding instructions to use it.

-‍

 * Q2：After installing the publishing tool plugin, do I still need to install the widget?

-  A2：**unnecessary. ​**
+  A2：**unnecessary. **

   The plugin version contains all the functions of the widget version.

-‍

 * Q3：I am not used to the operation of the new version, and I want to continue to use the previous widget through the plugin, is that possible?

   A3：**Yes.**

   The plugin has a builtin bridge by default, which can invoke the widget through the plugin.
-This feature needs to be turned on in `Settings -> Use WidgetInvoke`​.
+This feature needs to be turned on in `Settings -> Use WidgetInvoke`.

-  <u>Note 1: The plugin version uses the builtin menu of the plugin system, and the menu slot will be disabled when the widget version is activated via plugin. ​</u>
+  <u>Note 1: The plugin version uses the builtin menu of the plugin system, and the menu slot will be disabled when the widget version is activated via plugin. </u>

   <u>Note 2: After opening the widget version, all functions of the plugin version will be disabled to avoid confusion.</u>

   **We strongly recommend you to use the plugin version, because the plugin version will be the main version for long-term maintenance in the future, and the widget version is obsolete, and it is only used to fix problems and compatible with historical users.**

-‍

-* Q4：I used to use `Custom JS Fragment`​ or add `WidgetInvoke`​ directly, do I still need to download the plugin now?
+* Q4：I used to use `Custom JS Fragment` or add `WidgetInvoke` directly, do I still need to download the plugin now?

   A4：**Optional.** But we highly recommended to remove JS snippets and widgets to download the plugin version.

-  If you don't want to use the plugin version, you don't need to download it, just use the original `custom JS fragment`​ or add `widget`​ to continue using.
+  If you don't want to use the plugin version, you don't need to download it, just use the original `custom JS fragment` or add `widget` to continue using.

-  If you want to use the plugin version, then we strongly recommend that you delete the previously added `custom JS snippets`​ and `widgets`​, download the plugin version directly, and enable it.
+  If you want to use the plugin version, then we strongly recommend that you delete the previously added `custom JS snippets` and `widgets`, download the plugin version directly, and enable it.
 No other additional action is required.

-‍

 * Q5：Is it possible to migrate my historical configuration data items to the plugin?